openfoodfacts/openfoodfacts-server/docs/tutorials/uploading-photo-to-a-product.md

   -F code=0180411000803 -F imagefield=ingredients_en -F imageupload_ingredients_en=<binary>"
 ```

-If the request is succesful, it returns a response that indicated that the fields have been saved.
+If the request is successful, it returns a response that indicates that the fields have been saved.

 ```json
 {